• Level 2

 The importance of allowing staff to take the course is to help protect both residents and the organisation from data breaches.

 Take the first step in following GDPR rules.
-Book our GDPR Awareness Training for care staff to protect your organisation’s data according to UK guidelines.
+Book our GDPR Training for Care Homes to protect your organisation’s data according to UK guidelines.
 This course will help them understand their responsibilities in keeping personal data safe.

 Course Testimonials: